qtnc/miditext/readme.md

 though quite different, with the goal to give access to more specific MIDI features.

-IF you already have used ABC or MML music notation, the commands are similar in the principle, but only in the principle.
+IF you already have used [ABC](https://www.abcnotation.com/) or MML music notation, the commands are similar in the principle, but only in the principle.
 The syntax differs quite a lot.

-- The goal of ABC is to stay rather simple, but still look like real musical scores as far as it's possible with ASCII.
+- The main goal of ABC is to stay rather simple, but still look like real musical scores as far as it's possible with ASCII.
 - MML is often quite software-specific or chip-specific, while MidiText is centered on general MIDI

 The result is that MidiText syntax much more ressemble programming than music notation or transcription of music scores, and allow much more control / direct access to MIDI specific features.
+I don't care at all about displaying music scores.
 First of all I'm a developer, and then only sometimes a musician; not the opposite.... sorry!

 Still, I hope that you will appreciate this software and produce beautiful music with it.
 Please contact me if you do !